jia-kai/pynojo/README.md

 pynojo is developed under Python2, using Pyramid as the web framework and SQLAlchemy for ORM.

-If you think flexibility important, please try [http://code.google.com/p/orzoj orzoj], and fork the unfinished and deprecated orzoj.
+If you think flexibility important, please try https://github.com/jia-kai/orzoj.server-judge, and fork the unfinished and deprecated orzoj.